apett2/QRyptEye/README.md

 # QRyptEye 🔐

 End-to-end encryption is great, but what if your endpoint is compromised?

-QRyptEye is an encrypted messaging app intended for installation on a fully offline device.
-Encryption and decryption occur offline, with cipher text transmitted to an online device via QR codes.
+QRyptEye is an encrypted messaging app intended for installation on a secondary, fully offline device.
+Cipher text is transmitted with an online primary device via photos of QR codes.

 ## ⚠️ CAUTION

 This application is 100% vibe-coded and designed for educational and research purposes only.
 While it implements industry-standard cryptographic practices, it has not undergone formal security auditing.
 Use in production environments is not recommended without proper security review.

-To any cryptography, optical data transfer, or Android security experts: please play, test, refine, and improve.
-Maybe there is a foundation here for something cool.

 ## 🚀 Getting Started

 ### Usage

-Plain text messages are composed in the QRyptEye app, installed on an offline device.
-The QRyptEye app encrypts the message and displays a QR code of the cipher text.
-The user then takes a photo of the QR code with their primary online device and sends that photo to their contact via the channel of their choice (email, text, social media, etc.).
-The recipient receives the photo of the QR code on their online device, then scans the QR code using QRyptEye installed on their offline device.
-The message is decrypted and plain text is displayed in the QRytEye app on the recipient's offline device.
+Install this app on a secondary device with all networking components disabled.

+Add a user name and generate your public key in the QRyptEye app.
+Public keys are dispayed as QR codes.

+Exchange public keys with your contacts by scanning each other's QR codes, either in person, or by sending a photo of your public key QR code to your contact via any messaging application or channel.

+After exchanging public keys, choose a contact and compose a plain text message offline in the QRyptEye app.

+QRyptEye encrypts the message and creates a QR code of the cipher text.

+Take a photo of the QR code with your primary device, then send the photo to your contact via any messaging application or channel.

+When receiving a message, scan the received QR code with QRyptEye on your secondary offline device.
+If you have exchanged public keys with the sender, QRyptEye will verify authenticity, decrypt the messsage, and display the plain text.

-In order to exchange messages, contacts must first exchange public keys.
-This can be done in the same fashion as messages, with photos of QR codes being sent via traditional channels, or it can be done in person for increased security.
-Initial public key exchange follows a trust-on-first-use model, meaning initial public key exchanges are not validated for authenticity.
+Note that initial exchange of public keys follows a trust-on-first-use model.
+Initial public key exchanges are not validated for authenticity.
 Exchanging public keys in-person mitigates the risk of intercepted or modified public keys during initial exchange.

 After initial public key exchange, all messages are cryptographically validated for authenticity.